⚡️ Gatekeeper Expert: Team Contracts ⚡️

 📖 Workflow Authorisation Overview

-The TL;DR of the above article is that you can gain access to a workflow form if you are:
+The TL;DR of the above article is that you can gain access to a workflow form if you are a user who:

-(a) A user who has initiated a request (and will therefore maintain visibility of your requests)
+(a) Previously submitted a request (& will maintain visibility of your requests)

-(b) A user responsible for a specific action/approval on the workflow (i.e. a Phase owner)
+(b) Is responsible for a specific Workflow Action/Approval (i.e. a Phase owner)

-(c) A User with Admin permissions and can therefore see all workflow cards
+(c) Has Workflow Administrator permission so can see all workflow cards

 If you have some users who do not fall into these 3 buckets but still want to be aware of contracts in the pipeline for their team*, you can leverage a small amount of data/workflow config to give them the ability to stay in the loop!